zcash/zcash-gitian/README.md

 hpotter@hogwarts.wiz
 ```

-This is all the configuration needed for the steps below, but here is a good reference for further
+This is all the git configuration needed for the steps below, but here is a good reference for
-reading on configuring git:
+further reading on configuring git:

 https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration